MethiF/MethiF/README.md

   - :family: Informal care in Norway
   - :mask: Effect of preventive covid-19 measures

-💬 Ask me about R visualization using ggplot2 or the use of Norwegian regsitry data
+💬 Ask me about R visualization using ggplot2 or the use of Norwegian registry data

 ## Gallery